eugenelow13/OOP_Project/README.md

 #### Register with a valid email address
 - Fill up the registration details with a valid email address.
 This will ensure that bookings placed for the account will have the booking information sent to a working email address.
+- Registered account will be automatically be assigned the 'Customer' role.

 - From the Login Page, click on 'Register'